 Franklin lecturers are selected based on nomination by members of the ASE or AGU communities or the general public.
 A nomination must include a letter of recommendation from the nominator and from any supporters stating why the candidate is well suited to give the Franklin Lecture.
 The Letter should briefly explain the importance of the science conducted by the Nominee or by those coworkers that the Nominee has directly influenced in the field of ASE.
 Any evidence of how the Nominee has contributed to the advancement of discovery for the benefit of humanity should also be included.

 Multiple nominators for a candidate are allowed; however, it is often suggested that they collaborate so as to submit a more robust package for the nominee.

 The deadline for nominations is 15 April, 2017.

-Nominations for the Franklin Lecture can be submitted to the Atmospheric and Space Electricity Focus Group President, Timothy Lang.
+Nominations for the Franklin Lecture can be submitted to the Atmospheric and Space Electricity Section President, Timothy Lang.

 The Franklin Lecturer is chosen from among the nominees by a committee (chair TBA) charged with the broad evaluation of the candidates, including but not limited to the nomination packages.
 Committee members are not eligible to submit nominations.
 More information is available at the AGU Honors Program page or contact Timothy Lang with questions.